 In 2019, the Atlantic-IMN launched a new Promise Scholarship program for Indigenous high school students.
-We have successfully held 2 rounds of this program, and we are happy to announce a third round of this Promise Scholarship Program for Indigenous high school students who will be graduating high school in 2021 and who are applying to attend a health-related program at a post-secondary institution for the next academic year (Fall of 2021 or Winter 2022).
+We have successfully held 3 rounds of this program to date, and are happy to launch our 2022/23 Promise Scholarship Program for Indigenous high school students who will be graduating high school in 2022 and who are applying to attend a health-related program at a post-secondary institution for the next academic year (Fall of 2022 or Winter 2023).
 This program is funded by the Johnson Scholarship Foundation and Dalhousie University.

 To be eligible to apply, a student is required to:

 Self-identify as First Nations, Métis, or Inuit;

-Must be from Nova Scotia, New Brunswick, Prince Edward Island, or Newfoundland & Labrador but do not need to be currently living in one of these provinces; and
+Be from Nova Scotia, New Brunswick, Prince Edward Island, or Newfoundland & Labrador but do not need to be currently living in one of these provinces;

-Have a minimum of 75% average in their grade 11 high school courses; and
+Have a minimum grade point average of 75% in their grade 11 high school courses;

-Be planning to apply to at least one health-related program at a university, college or other PSE institution that begins the following school year (Fall 2021 or Winter 2022) or be able to describe how your educational path will provide you the opportunity get into or work in a health field
+Be planning to apply to at least one health-related program at a university, college or other PSE institution that begins the following school year (Fall 2022 or Winter 2023); and

-The remaining funds will be awarded when the student officially begins their PSE program (in Fall 2021 or Winter 2022)
+The funds will be awarded when the student officially begins their PSE program (in Fall 2022 or Winter 2023)

 Applications will be evaluated based on: